kehrlab/PopIns2/README.md

 ```
 popins2 assemble [OPTIONS] sample.bam
 ```
 The assemble command identifies reads without high-quality alignment to the refence genome, filters reads with poor base quality and assembles them into a set of contigs.
 The reads, given as BAM file, must be indexed by _bwa index_.
 Optionally, reads can be remapped to an additional reference FASTA before the filtering and assembly such that only the remaining reads without a high-quality alignment are further processed (e.g. useful for decontamination).
-The additional reference FASTQ must be indexed by _bwa index_.
-The assembly of contigs can be turned off.
+The additional reference FASTQ must be indexed by _bwa index_ too.

 #### The merge command
 ```
 popins2 merge [OPTIONS] {-s|-r} DIR
 ```
-\[Generally recommended\] The merge command builds a colored and compacted de Bruijn Graph (ccdbg) of all contigs of all samples in a given source directory _DIR_.
+\[Default\] The merge command builds a colored and compacted de Bruijn Graph (ccdbg) of all contigs of all samples in a given source directory _DIR_.
 By default, the merge module finds all files of the pattern `<DIR>/*/assembly_final.contigs.fa`.
 To process the contigs of the [assemble command](#the-assemble-command) the __-r__ input parameter is recommended.
 Once the ccdbg is built, the merge module identifies paths in the graph and returns _supercontigs_.

 ```
 popins2 merge [OPTIONS] -y GFA -z BFG_COLORS
 ```
-\[For small-medium sample sizes\] An alternative way of providing input for the merge command is to directly pass a ccdbg, e.g. as returned from the [multik command](#the-multik-command-beta).
-Here, the merge command expects a _GFA_ file and a _bfg_colors_ file, which is specific to the Bifrost library.
+An alternative way of providing input for the merge command is to directly pass a ccdbg.
+Here, the merge command expects a _GFA_ file and a _bfg_colors_ file, which is specific to the Bifrost.
 If you choose to run the merge command with a _pre_-built GFA graph, mind that you have to set the Algorithm options accordingly (in particular __-k__).

 #### The contigmap command
 ```